 - Personal note → 480p / 30fps

-Letting go of "max everything" once and for all frees up storage, speeds up your machine, and just makes daily recording feel lighter.
-Pick a use case from this list and try it on your next recording—you'll notice the difference immediately.
+Letting go of "max everything" once and for all frees up storage, speeds up your machine, and makes daily recording feel lighter.
+Pick a use case from this list and try it on your next recording — you'll notice the difference immediately.

 And if you want a tool that actually lets you make that choice on Mac, Qureco was built around exactly this matrix.